 And then comes the gore.

 The New 52‘s Animal Man is savagely bloody, with horrific imagery of skinless figures, and lakes flowing thick with blood.
-An icy sense of dread is evident through out the first comic, teasing you with hints of splatter, and a lavishly drawn nightmare sequence that just might terrorize you to the core.
+There’s an icy aura of dread evident through out the first comic, teasing you with hints of splatter, and a graphic nightmare sequence that will terrorize you to the core.

-Jeff Lemire’s Animal Man seamlessly develops from a gentle tale of valour, into an absorbing horror series- one of the absolute best the New 52 has delivered.
+Jeff Lemire’s Animal Man seamlessly develops from a gentle tale of valor into an absorbing horror series- one of the absolute best the New 52 has delivered.

 An advantage to this annual is you don’t have to read the 52 line to follow its tragic plot, just possess an adequate understanding of Bruce Wayne’s ‘lifestyle’.

-Unlike Animal Man, Jason Fabok’s art is very textured, which may engender vicarious shivers in the reader, especially when Mr. Freeze deluges his enemies with ice.
-And unlike Arnold Schwarzenegger’s interpretation of the character (I apologize for reminding you of that), the New 52‘s Mr. Freeze posses a complex, darkly forbidding demeanor.
-Fabok’s panels flow gracefully, engendering a seamless visualization of Mr. Freeze’s stark movements and chilling voice.
+Unlike Animal Man, Jason Fabok’s art is very textured, to the point where it may rouse vicarious shivers in the reader.
+And unlike Arnold Schwarzenegger’s rendition, the New 52‘s Mr. Freeze possesses a complex, darkly forbidding demeanour.
+Fabok’s panels flow gracefully, and he captures Mr. Freeze’s stark movements and chilling voice with artful detail.

-The annual’s tale of origins, ripe with artful symbolism and rousing action sequences, is an excellent addition to the character’s legacy.
+The annual’s tale of origins, rife with symbolism and rousing action sequences, is an excellent addition to the character’s legacy.

 Joanna Tsanis is a columnist for the Toronto Standard.
 Follow her on Twitter: @joannatsanis